fabianbaetar/InnovamatChallenge/binnacle.md

 I started to add the routes and move them from the controller.

 When I did this point, I decided that it could be a good idea to have this binnacle for understanding better my decisions.

+My next points will be fixing the entity and move the first endpoint from the main controller.
+- I see that the same endpoint ```/activites``` is used for get all the activities and save a new activity.
+I decided to separate in two different endpoints because they are different actions.
+- When I'm separating the endpoints, I decided to do a DDD with CQRS approach for this project.
+It's only an approach because, in this case, we will don't have any bus to send our commands and queries but, in an iterative solution, which is what I'm proposing, it would be nice to have the code with this structure.
+-